DataFire/Integrations/integrations/generated/google_androiddeviceprovisioning/README.md

   * response `object`: This field will contain a `DevicesLongRunningOperationResponse` object if the operation is created by `claimAsync`, `unclaimAsync`, or `updateMetadataAsync`.

 ### OperationPerDevice
-* OperationPerDevice `object`: Operation the server received for every device.
+* OperationPerDevice `object`: A task for each device in the operation.
+Corresponds to each device
   * claim [PartnerClaim](#partnerclaim)
   * result [PerDeviceStatusInBatch](#perdevicestatusinbatch)
   * unclaim [PartnerUnclaim](#partnerunclaim)